Hassanraja447/100-days-of-code/log.md

 **Thoughts:** Completed JavaScript course.
 Was 50/50 on what to start next.
 A javaScript project or React.
 Then choose React but decide I should do it after fcc JavaScript algorithm and Data structure certificate.
 To get some rest and to get some experience.

+### Day 30: October 24, Wednesday

+**Today's Progress** FCC datastructure and basic algorithm challenges

+**Thoughts:** I was tired throughout the day.
+Taking no break at all for the past two months start affecting my work quality.
+My productivity has started to damage as my eyes almost souring all the time.
+So I decided I should take satureday and sunday off.
+Health is important for productivity.
+Nonetheless today I complete two sections of javaScript datastructure and algorithm.